LONG READ: Who is Sergei Pugachev? the oligarch that accused Abramovich of buying Chelsea on Putin's orders

 Part of the reason why he is sought out is that it is very difficult to get any information on what happens inside the Kremlin, and Pugachev is also unique as he spent almost a decade inside Putin’s Kremlin and now is pretty much the only oligarch from that circle that is in exile and willing to talk.
 Pugachev is a unique source for any investigative journalist.

 Parts of Pugachev’s claims are easy to prove.
 There is no doubt that Abramovich was also a Kremlin insider and knows Putin very well.
-Abramovich was a key figure in the so-called Family clique that surrounded Yeltsin together with the president’s daughter Tatiana Yumasheva at the end of the 90s, where he was dubbed “Yeltsin’s cashier”.
+Abramovich was a key figure in the so-called Family clique that surrounded Yeltsin together with the president’s daughter Tatiana Yumasheva at the end of the 90s, where he was dubbed “Yeltsin’s cashier” by the local press -- a charge that Abramovich has constitently denied.

 Abramovich is widely credited with, together with Yumasheva, personally picking Putin for the job of Prime Minister in 1999 which gave him the platform to become President in 2000 – although there is no concrete evidence for this other than that the Family clique was effectively running the country at the time as Yeltsin became increasingly unwell.